kwonphilip/389Rspring19/assignments/12_Web/writeup/README.md

 Type the above into the URL after "frame#x", where x can be 1, 2, or 3.

 The hints stated that data in the window.location object could be influenced by an attacker.
 I assumed this was related to "frame#" portion in the URL since that was the only part that changed when I clicked on the different images.
 I tried typing alert() and javascript:alert() into the URL.
-Eventually I realized that I needed to add quotes, and after a few tries, I found that 'onerror="javascript:alert()"' worked.
+Eventually I realized that I needed to add quotes (similar to the tautology injection in part 1 of the homework), and after a few tries, I found that 'onerror="javascript:alert()"' worked.

 Level 4